 By Nikki Jamieson on March 19, 2021.

-Design funding has been announced for modernizing a school in Milk River.
+Funding has been announced for a new high school in Coaldale.

 “Alberta’s government understands the importance of high-quality education infrastructure and the positive difference it can make for rural communities like ours.
 I’m proud to support these Budget 2021 investments that will support students, families and growth in Milk River and Coaldale,” said Grant Hunter, MLA for Taber-Warner.